 Providing a function room will allow your pub to compete in a new market since there are corporate and social functions in the village and beyond that will only be won by pubs that have provided such rooms.
-The rooms are not hired out but will attract extra revenue.
+The rooms are not hired out but will attract extra revenue and you will be able to monitor how much they are attracting.
 Function rooms do not reduce the space available to drinkers; they are hewed from rooms at the back of your pub which are currently not in use.
 Be realistic about what a £10,000 conversion will buy you - there will be room for a live band if the drummer travels light but not for any audience.
 A £30,000 conversion will give you a room large enough to allow your pub to split its personality, i.e. the loud music and the diners will have more prospect of harmonious co-existence.